 Microsoft Teams winning feature is its tight integration with Office services and Groups, which allows users to seamlessly and securely switch between editing documents, shared dashboards and planners, and group chat, video and voice calls.
 The simplicity of just setting up a Team and having access to all these shared services — without the need to spend hours configuring them is part of what Microsoft sees as Teams' selling point.
 Teams integration with email also allows messages sent to a designated Team address to be copied to a conversation in Teams.

-Skype – an instant messaging app that provides online text message and video chat services.
+Skype – an instant messaging app that provides online text messages and video chat services.
 Users may transmit both text and video messages and may exchange digital documents such as images, text, and video.

 Skype for Business – a solid communication product boasting multiple modalities and the ability to easily switch between them, as well as share a variety of content forms (e.g., desktop, application, whiteboard, poll).